Dance Styles

 Disco dance is a style of dance highly dependant on disco music.
 Disco

-Disco dance emerged during the 1970s, reaching its popularity peak with
+line.
+Disco dance emerged during the 1970s, reaching its popularity

 Latin dances such as the samba, cha cha cha, and tango inspired many of

-who some believe reinvented disco music to be better suited for choreography.
+Moulton, who some believe reinvented disco music to be better suited

 Flamenco